Equivariant Splitting: Self-supervised learning from incomplete data: Details about the experiments

-We propose an equivariance metric similar to that used by~\citet{chaman21TrulyEquivariant} adapted for our new definition of equivariant reconstructors.
+In the experiments, we use three different performance metrics including two standard distortion metrics (PSNR, SSIM) and a new equivariance metric for reconstructors (EQUIV).
+The peak signal-to-noise ratio is defined, for images with a dynamic range normalized to $[0, 1]$, as the mean squared error expressed in decibels (dB)

+The structural similarity index measure~\citep{wang04Image} is a more perceptual metric which is a combination of the empirical means, standard deviations and correlation coefficient associated to the reference and compared images.
+The complete definition of the metric is too long to be included in this work and we refer the reader to the original publication for more details.
+In addition to these two standard distortion metrics, we use a new equivariance metric similar to that used by~\citet{chaman21TrulyEquivariant} adapted for our proposed definition of equivariant reconstructors.
 It is the average mean squared error associated with~\cref{eq:def_equiv_recon} and expressed in dB for readability

 It can be roughly understood as a PSNR for equivariance.
 In every experiment, we use the same group of transformations for EQUIV as we use for the equivariant reconstructor architectures.